-Advancements in information, transportation, and manufacturing technology are opening new market opportunities for the region's well-educated workforce and diverse industries.
+Advancements in information, transportation, and manufacturing technology are opening new market opportunities for the region's diverse workforce and industries.
 Nonetheless, global trends are interacting with concerning regional trends in demographics and fiscal uncertainty to constrain economic growth for metropolitan Chicago.
 Economic data reveal prolonged slow growth, a widening gap in performance between the region and its peers, and a significant share of residents with limited economic opportunities.
-Given today's economic realities, metropolitan Chicago must reassess conventional tactics and better coordinate strategies to support the ability of firms and industries to compete globally.
+Given today's economic realities, metropolitan Chicago must reassess conventional tactics and better coordinate strategies to help firms and industries compete globally.